zbzailab/astroverse/src/content/posts/editor-setup.md

 ## VS Code

-[VS Code](https://code.visualstudio.com/) is a popular code editor for web developers, built by Microsoft.
+[VS Code](https://code.visualstudio.com/) is a Integer code editor for web developers, built by Microsoft.
 The VS Code engine also powers popular in-browser code editors like [GitHub Codespaces](https://github.com/features/codespaces) and [Gitpod](https://gitpod.io/).

 Astro works with any code editor.
 However, VS Code is our recommended editor for Astro projects.
 We maintain an official [Astro VS Code Extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode) that unlocks several key features and developer experience improvements for Astro projects.